dojoengine/dojo/README.md

 #### Addressing

-Everything inside a Dojo World is deterministically addressed relative to the world.
-This is accomplished by enforcing module name uniqueness, i.e. `PositionComponent` and `MoveSystem`, and wrapping all components and systems using the proxy pattern.
-This property allows for statically planning deployment and migration strategies for updates to the world.
+Everything inside a Dojo World is deterministically addressed relative to the world, from the address of a system to the storage slot of an entities component value.
+This is accomplished by enforcing module name uniqueness, i.e. `PositionComponent` and `MoveSystem`, wrapping all components and systems using the proxy pattern, and standardizing the storage layout of component modules.

+This property allows for:
+1) Statically planning deployment and migration strategies for updates to the world
+2) Trustlessly recreating world state on clients using a [light client with storage proofs](https://github.com/keep-starknet-strange/beerus)
+3) Optimistically updating client state using [client computed state transitions](https://github.com/starkware-libs/blockifier)
+4) Efficiently querying a subset of the world state without replaying event history

 ```rust
 use starknet::{deploy, pedersen};